fictional-tribble-2/ABI/README.md

 Head to [Media file format](https://github.com/WingsDao/ABI#media-file-format) paragraph in the Appendix section.

-**Important:** Ipfs file can contain malicious code that mean that everyone developing and using this data must sanitize it.*
+**Warning:** Ipfs file can contain malicious code that mean that everyone developing and using this data must sanitize it.*

 #### Generating infoHash